hangyao/Udacity_SDCND_behavioral-cloning/README.md

 A Fit Generator is used to fit the model on image data generated batch-by-batch.
 This will increase efficiency of model training.

-# Training and Results
+# Training

-The training process involves keeping fine tune steering angle adjustments for each step of image augmentation in order to make the car steer smoothly on tracks.
+The training process involves the following steps:

+1. Fine tune steering angle adjustments for each step of image augmentation in order to make the car steer smoothly on tracks.
+These steering angle adjustments are empirically derived from triangular geometry, and tweaked by trial and error through the whole training process.
+These adjustments include:
+  - Adjustment for images from the left and right cameras;
+  - Adjustment for randomly sheared images;
+  - Adjustment for randomly rotated images.

+2. The model was trained in the cloud on a Microsoft Azure Virtual Machine powered with 2x NVIDIA Tesla K80 GPUs.
+Each epoch took only 100s for training and validation.
+Because such computational capability is available, and regularization such as Dropout was implemented to reduce overfitting, I can brutally use a relatively large number of epochs without worrying about overfitting.

+3. A callback of Early Stopping is implemented to stop training when validation loss has stopped improving.
+It can save processing time and will promise optimal model for the following analysis.
+Eventually the training stopped after 16 epochs.

+# Results

 The result performs surprisingly good, and the car can run on both training and testing tracks.
-On the training track, the car steers a bit roughly, but on the testing track, it runs pretty smoothly.
+On the training track, the car steers a little bit roughly, but on the testing track, it runs pretty smoothly.

 ![Train track](documents/train_track.gif)